HIPAA Compliance Checklist for 2025

 Choose SOC 2 if:

-- You primarily operate in North America, where SOC 2 is a widely accepted security standard.
+- You primarily operate in North America.

 - Your customers require independent third-party attestation of your internal controls.